Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 I never heard him insult Jews or blacks…nor was [the n-word] in his vocabulary….
 It is true that his attitude toward them was paternalistic.
 It is equally true that it would have been extremely difficult to find more than a few [other residents] at that time including black [residents] who would have found that paternalism objectionable.

 Manchester was not describing Churchill, but H.L.
-Mencken, but it fits Churchill well.
-In sum, I have found not one instance of Winston Churchill using the n-word, or even being quoted using it.
+Mencken, but the description fits Churchill well.
+In sum, I have not found one instance of Winston Churchill using the n-word, or even being quoted using it.
 Will the historians who consistently accuse him of doing so revise their screed?
-I hope so.
+We’re waiting.

 It is written that for Churchill, “Indians were ‘babus’ (a contemptuous term for clerks)….
 Rab Butler recorded how Churchill ‘launched into a most horrible attack on the babus.’”
 First, those are Butler’s words, not Churchill’s.
 Second, “babu” is normally defined as “a respectful Indian title or form of address for a man, especially an educated one.”
 The Churchill canon attributes “babus” to Disraeli, Lord and Lady Randolph, and various civil servants, but only once to Winston Churchill, on 22 March 1898.
 Angered by typos in his first book, he wrote his mother: “…last but not least this atrocity ‘Babri’ for babu, meaning an Indian clerk.”
 (The Churchill Documents, vol. 2.)

 This is nothing compared to what Amery said Churchill said about Indians in 1942, during negotiations with separatists in Delhi.
 On 9 September: “I hate Indians.
 They are a beastly people with a beastly religion.”
 On 12 November: “Winston went off the deep end in a state of frantic passion on the whole subject of the humiliation of being kicked out of India by the beastliest people in the world next to the Germans…”